-1. In order to have enough glycogen to fuel us to the end of our marathon, we must rely on our aerobic energy system predominantly to maintain our intensity and conserve our glycogen for when it is needed most, at the end of the race.
+1. In order to have enough glycogen to fuel us to the end of our marathon, we must rely on our aerobic energy system predominantly to supply enough energy to maintain our intensity and conserve our glycogen for when it is needed most, at the end of the race.

 2. By training your body to produce more energy aerobically, thus more efficiently we can conserve valuable glycogen thus making it last longer.
 The less muscle glycogen you use, the more efficient you are!